 This was set-up over a decade ago by John Key’s first government.
 The government restructured telecommunications.
 It tilted the playing field in favour of customers.
 New Zealand businesses and consumers got a great deal.

-Regulation separated the market into two parts.
-Fibre companies would build, own and operate the UFB network.
+Reforms separated the market into two parts.
+Regulated fibre companies would build, own and operate the UFB network.
 They are regional monopolies.
 They can only sell wholesale services.

 Retail service providers can sell broadband without geographic boundaries.
-RSPs all buy wholesale services on exactly the same terms.
+RSPs all buy wholesale services on identical terms.

 This model promotes competition.
 No single player can dominate in the way companies could before the restructure.

 Chorus, Northpower, Enable and UFF are the fibre companies.
-There are 90 or so retail service providers.
+There are 90 retail service providers.
 The biggest and best known are Spark, Vodafone, Vocus, Trustpower and 2degrees.